 Most of them immediately respond with either - "doing advertising, locally" or "running PPC campaigns".

 OK, so there's nothing wrong with doing either of those things, but then I ask, "What about SEO?"

 The response I usually get is this - "SEO is too technical, too time-consuming, and doesn't provide immediate results".

 I get it, you're in business now and you can't wait around for Google to give you some free traffic.
 So, I both agree and disagree.

 Here' the thing:

-I've heard countless stories of how small companies are spending ridiculous amounts of money every single month on tools like Google AdWords and Facebook Ads.
+I've heard countless stories of small businesses spending ridiculous amounts of money, sometimes their entire annual marketing budget, every single month on tools like Google AdWords and Facebook Ads.

-So that they can make sure their website can be seen at the top of the search engine search results for their desired keyword or search term.
+So that they can make sure their website can be seen at the top of the search engine search results, or in the news feed of their social followers, for their desired keyword or search term.

 Again, there's nothing wrong with doing this, however, there is a much better and more cost-effective way.